© Martinmark | Dreamstime.com

 Some individuals simply cannot tolerate CPAP as a sleep apnea treatment option because of nasal congestion and the pressure felt because of the high flow of air created by the device.
 Other conventional sleep apnea solutions include surgery or a sleep apnea mouth guard, known as “mandibular advancement devices” or splints.

-If you think you might have sleep apnea, it is imperative that you get diagnosed and treated, given the severe health risks associated with this disorder.
-If you’re already being treated for your sleep apnea but are still fatigued, you’re not alone.
+If sleep apnea is suspected, it is imperative to get diagnosed and treated, given the severe health risks associated with this disorder.
+If sleep apnea treatment is not working, there are more options.
 Additional sleep apnea remedies are available.
 Here are four sleep apnea cures without CPAP:

 Exercising four times a week by doing something moderately aerobic for about 40 minutes, following by some weight training two days a week, also has been shown to significantly improve sleep apnea and the feeling of being tired all the time, even if you do not lose weight.